-Hiking trails are abundant in Palm Springs.
+Hiking trails in Palm Springs are abundant.
 From easy walking trails to difficult terrain, the outdoor enthusiasts will experience spectacular mountain vistas, waterfalls, natural streams, rocky gorges and unusual rock formations.
 The pristine desert air mixed with giant palm trees and an alpine wilderness create the perfect setting of natural desert beauty.

 Indian Canyons Centuries ago, ancestors of the Agua Caliente Cahuilla Indians settled in the Palm Springs area and developed extensive and complex communities in Palm, Murray, Andreas, Tahquitz and Chino Canyons.
 Many traces of these communities exist in the canyons today, including rock art, house pits and foundations, irrigation ditches, dams, reservoirs, trails, and food processing areas.